-- cover the committed costs for maintaining the Ilovica-Shtuka Project from December 2021 and going forward, including covering of the local legal costs for the ongoing administrative process related to the termination of the Exploitation Concession for Ilovica 6 ("Termination of Ilovica 6")Termination of Ilovica 6; - cover any costs associated with international arbitration (should management pursue this) in respect of the Termination of Ilovica 6; - repay the gold purchase advance payments, if termination or repayment notice is received from Royal Gold; - repay both convertible loans, if neither are further extended in 2022 or converted into the Company's common shares; and - ultimately construct and bring the Ilovica-Shtuka Project into commercial production.
+- cover any costs associated with international arbitration (should management pursue this) in respect of the Termination of Ilovica 6; - repay the gold purchase advance payments, if termination or repayment notice is received from Royal Gold: - repay both convertible loans, if neither are further extended in 2024 or converted into the Company's common shares; - ultimately construct and bring the Ilovica-Shtuka Project into commercial production.

-Further the directors note that the level of funding required is dependent on both the outcome and duration of the legal matter as disclosed in Note 7 in respect of the Termination of Ilovica 6.
+The directors note that the level of funding required is dependent on both the outcome and duration of the legal matter as disclosed in Note 7 in respect of the Termination of Ilovica 6.